simplito/privmx-endpoint-java-tools/README.md

 privmxEndpointInstallJni{
     version = $nativeLibVersion // Set the version of library to download, it should
                                 // match the privmx-endpoint-java dependency version

-    // Set the channel of native libraries source channel = "main"

     // Set project supported platforms to download native libraries for them. platforms = [